gabrielsantosr/AzureCredentialLess/README.md

 By including a local Service Principal of PROVIDER's App Registration, customers can grant PROVIDER whichever roles they need.

-PROVIDER, from it's side, manages however they wan't to authenticate.
+PROVIDER, from their side, can manage authentication however they wan't to.

 You could still use certificates or secrets, if you are used to it.
-The multi-tenancy is already solving the problem of having to handle customers' secrets, because the credentials are managed from your App registration, from your tenant.
+The multi-tenancy is already solving the problem of having to handle customers' secrets, because the credentials are managed from your App registration, from your tenant, and there is only one credential needed.
 Adding the federated credential eliminates the need of credentials altogether.

 ## References